PayelBhattacharjee14/CURATE/README.md

-# CURATE: Scaling up Differentially Private Causal Graph Discovery
+# Adaptive Privacy for Differentially Private Causal Graph Discovery
-This repository contains the implementation code of adaptive privacy budgeting causal graph discovery algorithm CURATE.
+This repository contains the implementation code of adaptive privacy budgeting causal graph discovery algorithm CURATE along with the supplementary document that provides the proof of the paper.
 ## Overview
 CURATE enables adaptive privacy budget allocation in the setting of differentially private causal graph discovery.
 ## Requisites